branyang02/notie/src/pages/blog/blogs/Transformers/Transformers.md

 In a encoder-only transformer, the output of the encoder block $\textbf{Z}'$ is then fed to the next encoder block, without passing through the positional encoding again.

-The following code snippet shows how to implement the encoder block in PyTorch:
+The following code snippet shows how to implement the encoder block in PyTorch by using the components we have defined earlier:

 ```execute
 ${encoder_only_transformer}